 In a small space, greenery adds color and life without creating more clutter.
 In fact, it can put some cute trinkets and containers to better use.
-For example, a cherished mug or heirloom dish can be repurposed as a planter by simply adding a bamboo stem, water and stones.
+For example, a cherished mug or heirloom dish can be repurposed as a planter by simply adding a bamboo stem, water, and stones.
 Personally, I cleaned my own seashell and rock collections to root a few new bamboo stems.
 For years, I had three little terra cotta pots from my trip to Brazil packed away in a box of keepsakes.
 Now, they support three fresh, green lucky bamboo plants.

 Plants as Gifts

 Plants are my favorite gifts, especially as a replacement for celebratory bouquets.
 I can’t prove that it is a greener or more eco-friendly choice.
-However, growing your own gifts must cut down on some of the ancillary affects to the environment such as packaging, shipping, and fertilizer run-off.
-A plant grown from a cutting a a particularly personal present.
+However, growing your own gifts must cut down on some of the ancillary effects to the environment such as packaging, shipping, and fertilizer run-off.
+A plant is grown from a cutting a particularly personal present.
 Grown from a stem in your own home, the gift can symbolize your connection.

-While a bundle of roses or peonies are fun, a potted plant won’t die after a week.
+While a bundle of roses or peonies is fun, a potted plant won’t die after a week.
 And with this life, you can actually encourage new life, by propagating them.
 Lucky bamboo, a commonly gifted plant, is actually easy to propagate once it sprouts a stem.
 What plants do you have in your home?
 Tag me –I would love to see photos!